Game Review – T.I.M.E Stories, Asylum

 We enjoyed playing T.I.M.E Stories Asylum a lot.
 It really reminded me of the old RPG games I used to play, especially ‘The Lost Frog’.
 You have to visit different areas, collect items, and use items, all in a specific order to complete the mission.
 Each time you play, you get quicker, because you remember what you discovered last time.
 T.I.M.E Stories Asylum really appealed to the 90’s child in me, who still wished computer games were this simple, and enjoys exploration and puzzle solving.

 Essentially, T.I.M.E Stories Asylum is a tabletop version of a 90’s RPG with a timer attached to it.
 You get two practice runs, then the third is the final attempt.
 The length of time you take to complete the mission on your last round has implications on future scenarios you may choose to play.
 That’s it.

 It’s difficult to sum this one up.
 I LOVE the idea behind the game, but I don’t want to only have three opportunities to play.
 It will never be a game that can be played hundreds of times.
 I would have liked a fourth go, but I also should have made notes and not wasted as much time.
 Essentially, it comes down to value for money.
 Is £37.99 worth a base game and three run throughs?

 I’m inclined to say yes, BUT, the real replayability depends on whether future scenarios are firstly, any good, and secondly, value for money themselves.
 We’re really glad we gave T.I.M.E Stories a try, and we’re excited to try further scenarios and see how the game develops.

-The RRP for T.I.M.E Stories is £37.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for T.I.M.E Stories is £37.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter